Applied Practice Experience – GPH 743

 Due to the fact that we have students all over the US and in other countries, the program cannot provide sites where you can complete an APE.
-There is a list of sites where students have completed practice experiences in the past that can serve as a guide for your search, and your practicum coordinator can provide additional guidance on how to begin your search.
+There is a list of sites where students have completed practice experiences in the past that can serve as a guide for your search, and your practicum coordinator or academic advisor can provide additional guidance on how to begin your search.

 When will I work on my capstone paper?

 According to the 2016 CEPH guidelines, what is currently known as the capstone paper will be referred to as the integrative learning experience (ILE).
 The ILE (GPH 744) will be taken as a standalone 1 credit hour course at the end of your MPH program.

 I have completed my core and required courses but I don’t have an APE site yet, can I register for the ILE course to save time?